Amino Acids

-• Amino acids are the building blocks of proteins, crucial for bodily functions such as tissue repair, enzyme production and muscle repair.
+- Amino acids are the building blocks of proteins, crucial for bodily functions such as tissue repair and enzyme production.

 Amino acids are vital components of health, functioning as the foundation for proteins and influencing numerous biological processes.
 This article explores what amino acids are, the distinction between essential and non-essential amino acids, their health benefits, and the best sources to include in your diet.